linguapress

 A yeti

 First of all, what is a yeti?
 Himalayan people say there are two sorts of yeti.
 Both are big — about two metres high — and both can walk on two legs.
 One (the smaller yeti) eats humans !!!
-But the larger yeti prefers yaks (similar to big black hairy cows).
+But the larger yeti likes yaks (similar to big black hairy cows).
 The yeti doesn’t live in the snow, but in the thick Himalayan forest.
-It goes to snowy regions to eat a plant which contains salt.
+It goes up into the snow to eat a plant which contains salt.

 That is the legend.
-It is easy to say that the yeti is no more than a legend.
+It is easy to say that the yeti is just a legend.
 However, people have discovered other evidence.

 In 1951, British mountaineers found footprints in the snow on Mount Everest, at a height of 6000 metres.
 These footprints were about 28 cms. long.
 They showed five toes.
-The footprints were made by a large creature, weighing at least 100 kilograms.
+The footprints were made by a large creature of at least 100 kilograms.
 No human or animal has footprints like these.

 SO what is a yeti — if it exists?
-Some people think it is like a «Giganto-Pithecus», a prehistoric animal that lived in China and India about half a million years ago.
-Did this animal go into the mountains, when man appeared?
+Some people think it is like a «Giganto-Pithecus», an animal that lived in China and India about half a million years ago.
+Did this animal go and hide in the mountains, when man appeared?

-We still do not know the answer.
-Chris Bonnington’s expedition did not find a yeti; but one member of the group thought he saw one.
-The expedition found some large footprints in the snow.
+We do not know the answer.
+Chris Bonnington’s team did not find a yeti; but one man thought he saw one.
+They also found some large footprints in the snow.
 Then they found the skins of two sheep.
 Someone — or something — had killed the sheep, then skinned them very well, with a tool.
-And one day, the expedition lost two pairs of ski poles.
-They had left the poles under a rock.
-When they returned, the poles weren't there!
-No-one else was in that part of the mountains.
-Indeed, no-one else had visited that region this year.
+And one day, the men lost two pairs of ski poles.
+In the evening they put he poles under a rock.
+Next morning the poles weren't there!
+So where were they?
+There were no other people in that part of the mountains.
 So who had taken the poles?
 A yeti?
+Nobody knows!

 Is this enough to prove that the yeti exists?